AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/analytics.md

 # Analytics Data Connector

 Adobe Experience Platform allows you to ingest Adobe Analytics data through the Analytics Data Connector (ADC).
-ADC streams data collected by Adobe Analytics to Platform in real-time, converting SCDS-formated Analytics data into Experience Data Model (XDM) fields for consumption by Platform.
+ADC streams data collected by Adobe Analytics to [!DNL Platform] in real-time, converting SCDS-formatted Analytics data into Experience Data Model (XDM) fields for consumption by [!DNL Platform].

 This document provides an overview of Adobe Analytics and describes the use-cases for Analytics data.